Braunston History, Family Crest & Coats of Arms

 The surname Braunston was first found in various shires including Leicestershire, Lincolnshire and Staffordshire where we find today villages and civil parishes named Branston.
 These place names were derived from the Old English personal name Brant + "tun," as in "a farmstead or a village of a man called Brant."
 All three locals were listed in the Domesday Book of 1086 as Brantestone (Leicestershire) Branztune (Lincolnshire) and Bronstinson (Staffordshire.)

-Important Dates for the Braunston family
+Early History of the Braunston family

 This web page shows only a small excerpt of our Braunston research.
 Another 340 words (24 lines of text) covering the years 1086, 1200, 1210, 1221, 1273, 1273, 1500, 1568, 1731, 1778, 1800, 1287, 1288, 1288, 1778 and 1827 are included under the topic Early Braunston History in all our PDF Extended History products and printed products wherever possible.